Burton upon Trent: Brewing

 Burton Bridge Brewery is based in Bridge Street, with six pubs in and around Burton.
 It produces a number of traditional beers including Bridge Bitter, Stairway to Heaven, Damson Porter and Golden Delicious.
 Tower Brewery is a microbrewery off Wharf Road.
 Old Cottage Brewery is based in Hawkins Lane.
 Its beers include Oak Ale and Halcyon Daze.
 Black Hole Brewery is based at the Imex Centre.
 Gates Brewery microbrewery is in Reservoir Road.

-Burton is also the corporate headquarters of the pub operators Punch Taverns plc and Spirit Pub Company which was brought by Greene King so doesn't have a headquarters there anymore, which were spun out of Bass in 1997.
-In addition, the White Shield microbrewery remains open alongside the National Brewery Centre (formerly the Bass Museum of Brewing).
+Burton is also the corporate headquarters of the pub operators Punch Taverns plc and Spirit Pub Company which was bought by Greene King so doesn't have a headquarters there anymore, which were spun out of Bass in 1997.
+In addition, the White Shield microbrewery remains open alongside the former National Brewery Centre (at times, the Bass Museum of Brewing).

 A by-product of the brewing industry is the Marmite factory in the town.
 The original Marmite factory (now demolished) was at the corner of Cross Street and Duke Street before they moved to the current factory on Wellington Road in the 1960s.
 The production of Marmite has in turn generated the production of Bovril.
 Both are owned by multinational company Unilever.

 Burton is also home to CAMRA's National Breweriana Auction that takes place each October in the Town Hall.